 Critical Period After Stroke Study (CPASS): A Phase II Clinical Trial Testing an Optimal Time for Motor Recovery After Stroke in Humans

-For the first time, stroke study reveals optimal timing and intensity
+For the first time, stroke study reveals optimal timing of intensive arm and hand rehabilitation.

-Rehabilitation is most effective 60 to 90 days after a stroke.
+Intensive Additional Rehabilitation is most effective 60 to 90 days after a stroke

 WASHINGTON (September 20, 2021) — A phase II randomized clinical trial found that the optimal period for intensive rehabilitation of arm and hand use after a stroke should begin 60 to 90 days after the event.
 The study, conducted by Georgetown University and MedStar National Rehabilitation Network (NRH) researchers, was published September 20, 2021, in PNAS (Critical Period After Stroke Study (CPASS): A Phase II Clinical Trial Testing an Optimal Time for Motor Recovery After Stroke in Humans).